Harvard Square Theatre

 16 people favorited this theater

-This theater opened in 1926 with 1,700 seats and a huge 40 foot screen.
+The University Theatre opened in November 1926 with 1,915 seats and a huge 40 foot screen.
 The lobby faced Mass Avenue, looking straight into the heart of Harvard Square.
 The balcony had box seats and a loge section with wicker rocking chairs and velvet cushions.
 The asbestos fire curtain had a scene of George Washington crossing the Delaware.

 Decorated in a very reserved Italian Renaissance manner, with many murals, and two great organ grilles bordering the proscenium, this theater was built as the University Theatre, before changing its name in the 1960’s.